St Anthony’s College offers relevant, dynamic and engaging curriculum for Prep to Year 12

 In 2008 it was decided to rename the campus sites in a way that would reflect the College’s Franciscan connection, spirituality and ethos.
 The Primary Campus became known as Padua Campus and the Secondary Campus became Assisi Campus.

-In 2015 the College had an enrollment of over 1300 students with 800 families and more than 150 staff making up our College community.
+In 2022 the College had an enrolment of 1491 students with 937 families and more than 230 staff making up our College community.
 The College staff structure was and still is a Principal, three Deputy Principals (Padua Campus, Student Services and Curriculum), an Assistant to the Principal – Administration on each Campus, an Assistant to the Principal Religious Education on each campus, a Business Manager, teachers and support staff.

-Presently the College has an enrolment of 1508 students with 942 families and a staff of 133 teaching and 112 non teaching.
+Presently the College has an enrolment of over 1500 students with 937 families and a staff of 230.
 The College looks forward to continued strong growth in the future as residential developments expand in the Northern Beaches area and enrolments increase at St Clare’s Catholic Primary School at Burdell.

 |Padua Campus||Assisi Campus|